 Each season has its own inherent color scheme.
 In spring, it's all about innocent pastels and bright floral tones.
 In summer, it's juicy red and marine blue.
 Winter calls to mind a juxtaposition between icy metallics and moody jewel tones.
 As for fall, it's all about shades of orange, dusky yellow, and muted red—basically, any color that reflects the changing leaves on the trees, cider mills, sweaters, and pumpkin patches.
 It doesn't matter where you live, either.
 Whether you're walking the chilly streets of NYC or living in the eternal summer that is Los Angeles, celebrating the seasons is best when you play with color, specifically your nail color.

 This is our favorite of all of Smith & Cult's new nail polish shades, although it's worth checking out all of them (specifically a gorgeous shimmery crimson shade called The Message, $18).
 Meet Tang Bang, which is an opaque burnt orange.
 It's so on theme for fall, and it's so delightfully '70s.
-Let's just say we hold this one in high regards and may or may not have worn it on our fingers multiple times since summer ended.
+Let's just say we hold this one in high regards and may or may plan to wear this at least once a month.

 For a true, classic orange, look no further than OPI's formula called It's a Piazza Cake.
 It's bold, it's vibrant, and it's truly opaque.
 Use it as a simple wash of color, or incorporate it into Halloween nail designs.